AbdullatifGhajar/social_gateway/README.md

 - Telegram
 - Signal

-This list is stored in the app and changing it required updating Locus.
+This list is stored in the app; changing it requires updating Locus.

 ## Collected data